The Betterment robo-advisor checks all the boxes.

 Betterment doesn’t offer real estate investment trusts (REITs) or other sector funds.
 They claim their investments are sufficiently diversified.
 We like the option to invest in real estate for diversification.

 Finally, if you already have an existing IRA or brokerage account, you need to liquidate the holdings before transferring the cash into Betterment.
 According to Betterment, although you may incur tax consequences from selling assets in a non-retirement account, the benefits of investing with Betterment should make up for those losses.
 Although this factor is true with most robo-advisors except SigFig.

 Can I trust Betterment?

 Yes.
 Betterment’s security is comparable to that at any bank or investment brokerage firm.

 Betterment is one of the oldest robo-advisors with a large customer base.
 We expect Betterment to be around for a long time.

 Yes.
-Betterment is great for beginners due to its no minimum investment amount requirement, low fees and abiliaty for all beginning investors to receive financial advice through texting with advisors and a la carte financial aplanning packages.
+Betterment is great for beginners due to its no minimum investment amount requirement, low fees and availability for beginning investors to receive financial advice through a la carte financial advice packages.

 Yes, you may have several accounts at Betterment.
 In fact, Betterment can even review your outside accounts, not held at Betterment.